datadryad/dryad-app/app/views/layouts/_terms.html.md

 	<ul>
 		<li>Platform Users are allowed and encouraged to reuse Content from the Platform in any manner except as described herein under "Prohibited Uses Generally" (<a href="#prohibited-use">Section 7.2</a>).
 To the extent possible under law, Submitters have waived all copyright and related or neighboring rights to this data.</li>
 		<li>It is hoped and expected that Users will follow accepted scholarly norms for citing data and giving credit to fellow scholars.</li>
-		<li>The desired format for links to the data packages is the fully resolvable DOI URL (e.g. "Data available in the Dryad Digital Platform. <a href="https://doi.org/10.5061/dryad.1888">https://doi.org/10.5061/dryad.1888</a>")</li>
+		<li>The desired format for links to the data packages is the fully resolvable DOI URL (e.g. "Data available in the Dryad Data Platform. <a href="https://doi.org/10.5061/dryad.1888">https://doi.org/10.5061/dryad.1888</a>")</li>
 	</ul>
 </p>